While you’re buying Fourth of July treats for the rest of your family, don’t forget to buy some treats for your dog, too!

 Also, take stock of all of your dog’s things and throw out old or unused items.
 Go through your dog’s toys, pantry, and supplies and get rid of anything that hasn’t seen the light of day since before last spring.
 Make a note of anything that’s seen better days and replace it, especially leashes and collars.
 Take a peek at your dog’s ID tags and make sure your pet’s information is still clearly visible and hasn’t rubbed off or faded.

 Spring also means muddy paws and romps in the dirt, so incorporate wipedowns of your dog’s high traffic areas into your regular cleaning routine and stock up on dog-safe and environmentally-friendly cleaning supplies.

 With all the running around, playing in the park, and chasing squirrels that spring brings, your dog is going to need extra energy!
-Keep your pup healthy and energized with our all-natural, whole ingredient dog treats.
+Keep your pup healthy and energized with our all-natural healthy dog treats.

 Good daily nutrition to power long springtime walks starts with our whole ingredient dog food, which is made from only fresh meat and vegetables from US farms.
 We slow oven-bake our dog food to preserve nutrients and give it a crunch dogs love and add nothing else – no fillers, preservatives, or additives for the healthiest way to feed your dog’s brain, muscles, bones, and teeth.

 After teaching your dogs new tricks on warm afternoons in the park, give them treats that will replenish their energy stores and fuel their bodies.
 Our chicken and sweet potato twists combine high protein content from 100% lean chicken breast with the complex carbohydrates in sweet potatoes that help muscle growth and keep energy levels up, which makes them ideal for training sessions.